Answers Urgently Needed

 To deal with these challenges and requi-rements, they hired AltiGator to build a rotary wing UAV.
 AltiGator modified an OnyxStar XENA compact, foldable octo-rotor UAV, which features a gimballed camera mount, and equipped it with a Septentrio GNSS board and a Sony multispectral camera to overcome all the challenges faced by the researchers.

-For the mapping workflow, AltiGator used Septentrio’s GeoTagZ software which provided reliable centimeter-level RTK positioning without the need of Ground Control Points (GCPs).
+For the mapping workflow, AltiGator used geotagging software which provided reliable centimeter-level RTK positioning without the need of Ground Control Points (GCPs).

 For this mission, CREC required PPK positioning because, for aerial mapping, it can deliver more reliability and longer range from the GNSS base station than real-time kinematic (RTK) positioning.
 While RTK positioning processes the data during the flight, PPK positioning logs data onboard the UAV and combines it with data from the base station once the flight is completed.
 PPK positioning therefore eliminates the risk of losing data or initialization due to radio link outages and allows the processing software to trace back and forth through the data multiple times to give more comprehensive results.

 While flying its missions along the cliffs, the UAV took pictures and recorded the spatial coordinates of each image in a digital log.
-After the flight, these logs were processed in GeoTagZ and much improved higher accuracy coordinates stored in each picture’s exchangeable image file format (EXIF).
+After the flight, these logs were processed in geotagging software, which improved positioning accuracy stored in each picture’s exchangeable image file format (EXIF).
 This greatly improves the speed and precision with which orthophotos are later built without the need of GCPs, which are impossible to place in these locations.

 Use Of The Data